Weekend Reading – Yield curves, brain food, Aeroplan news, and 2019 #money help

 A new year means better saving and investing choices!

 Use this page on my site to own the best low-cost ETFs.
-For your new year, less money management fees to other people will mean more cash for you.
-Keep it simple folks!
+Less money management fees – more cash for you.
+It’s that simple.